moiri/kobold/README.md

             "width": 53
                 Width (in pixel) of the character.

+Get size attribute of character

+    Movable.getSize(attr);
+        attr:
+            the same values as described in Movable.setSize(attr, val);

+        return
+            the size attribute as pixel value.

-Set these parameters allow the character to move over objects of small heights, without colliding (move up stairs without jumping).
+Setting these parameters allows the character to move over objects of small heights, without colliding (move up stairs without jumping).
 The value is the maxium height (in pixel) of an objet in order to be ignored by right and left collision.
 This can be turned off by setting both values to zero.
+Note that due to imprecision when zooming functionnality of the browsers is used, this values should not be set lower than 3.

-    Movable.setColliderTolerance(left, right);
+    Movable.setColliderToleranceBottom(left, right);
         left: 10
             Tolarance (in pixel) for the left collider.

         right: 10
             Tolarance (in pixel) for the right collider.
 If this value is not set, both colliders are set to the left value.

+Get the bottom collider tolerance values.

+    Movable.getColliderToleranceBottom();
+        return
+            object with attributes left and right as pixel values.

+Setting these parameters allows the character to move below objects of small heights hanging down from the ceiling, without colliding.The value is the maxium height (in pixel) of an objet in order to be ignored by right and left collision.
+This can be turned off by setting both values to zero.
+Note that due to imprecision when zooming functionnality of the browsers is used, this values should not be set lower than 3.

+    Movable.setColliderToleranceTop(left, right);
+        left: 3
+            Tolarance (in pixel) for the left collider.

+        right: 3
+            Tolarance (in pixel) for the right collider.
+If this value is not set, both colliders are set to the left value.

+Get the top collider tolerance values.

+    Movable.getColliderToleranceTop();
+        return
+            object with attributes left and right as pixel values.

 Define the maximal height (in pixel) the character can jump.
 One exception to surpass this height is by enabling "crouchJumpHeight".
 Please check the comments